-- A. Any first violation occurring at the middle school level without suspension served at the middle school level shall be served at the high school level. - B. Any second or third violation occurring at the middle school level without suspension being served completely at the middle school level will result in the continuation of the suspension have been served (since determination of the violation). - served (since determination of the violation).C.
-A middle school student is governed by the high school guidelines at the time the student concludes his/her middle school education.
+- A. Any first violation occurring at the middle school level without suspension served at the middle school level shall be served at the high school level. - B. Any second or third violation occurring at the middle school level without suspension being served completely at the middle school level will result in the continuation of the suspension have been served (since determination of the violation). - C. A middle school student is governed by the high school guidelines at the time the student concludes his/her middle school education.